 Make sure to choose a container with a hole in the bottom to allow for water drainage.

-Fill container the rest of the way with potting soil.
-Potting soil is lighter than top soil and is formulated to drain well in containers.
+Fill the container the rest of the way with potting soil.
+Potting soil is lighter than topsoil and is formulated to drain well in containers.

-Sprinkle fertilizer on the top two inches of potting soil and work in slightly with hands.
-Potting soil needs a fertilizer since it does not have the nutrients of earth bound soil.
+Sprinkle fertilizer on the top 2 inches of potting soil and work in slightly with hands.
+Potting soil needs a fertilizer since it does not have the nutrients of earthbound soil.

 Choose mint varieties that you enjoy.
 It is nice to have at least two types of tea for different options or you can mix the leaves together when making the tea.
 Add a stevia plant which can be steeped with the tea and used in place of sugar.